Moderate and Large Deviations for the Erd\H{o}s-Kac Theorem: Introduction

 In terms of large deviations, Radziwill \cite{Radziwill} used analytic number theory approach to get a series of asymptotic estimates.
 F\'{e}ray et al. \cite{Feray} proved precise large deviations using the mod-Poisson convergence method developed in Kowalski and Nikeghbali \cite{Kowalski}.

-In this paper, we study the large deviation principle and moderate deviation principle in the sense of Erd\H{o}s and Kac.
-Instead of precise deviations that have been studied in F\'{e}ray et al. \cite{Feray}.
-Our large deviations and moderate deviations results are in the sense of Donsker-Varadhan \cite{VaradhanI}, \cite{DonskerI}, \cite{DonskerII}, \cite{DonskerIII}, \cite{DonskerIV}.
-Our proofs are probabilistic and require only elementary number theory results, in constrast to the analytical number theory approach in Radziwill \cite{Radziwill}.

-Both large deviations and moderate deviations in our paper are proved for a much wider class of additive functions than what have been studied in Radziwill \cite{Radziwill} and F\'{e}ray et al. \cite{Feray}.
+In this paper, we study the large deviation principle and moderate deviation principle in the sense of the Erd\H{o}s and Kac.
+Instead of precise deviations that have been studied in F\'{e}ray et al. \cite{Feray}, our large deviations and moderate deviations results are in the sense of Donsker-Varadhan \cite{VaradhanI}, \cite{DonskerI}, \cite{DonskerII}, \cite{DonskerIII}, \cite{DonskerIV}.
+Our proofs are probabilistic and require only elementary number theory results, in contrast to the analytical number theory approach in Radziwill \cite{Radziwill}.
+Since in this paper, we are considering the Donsker-Varadhan type large deviations, we only obtain the leading order term for the tail estimates, in contrast to the more precise estimates in the works by Radziwill \cite{Radziwill} and F\'{e}ray et al. \cite{Feray}.
+Because of this, we need much weaker assumptions on the additive functions in our paper.
+Both large deviations and moderate deviations in our paper will be proved for a much wider class of additive functions than what have been studied in Radziwill \cite{Radziwill} and F\'{e}ray et al. \cite{Feray}.
+It is also worth mentioning that the large deviations theory from probability theory has been recently applied to study other problems in number theory, see e.g. \cite{MZ, Zhu,FangI, FangII,Hu}.
+It might have the potential to become a useful tool in analytic number theory.

 Before we proceed, let us introduce the formal definition of large deviations.
-A sequence $(P_{n})_{n\in\mathbb{N}}$ of probability measures on a topological space $X$ satisfies the large deviation principle with speed $b_{n}$ and rate function $I:X\rightarrow\mathbb{R}$ if $I$ is non-negative, lower semicontinuous and for any measurable set $A$, we have
+A sequence $(P_{n})_{n\in\mathbb{N}}$ of probability measures on a topological space $X$ satisfies the large deviation principle with speed $b_{n}$ and rate function $I:X\rightarrow\mathbb{R}\cup\{\infty\}$ if $I$ is non-negative, lower semicontinuous and for any measurable set $A$, we have

 Here, $A^{o}$ is the interior of $A$ and $\overline{A}$ is its closure.
 We refer to Dembo and Zeitouni \cite{Dembo} or Varadhan \cite{VaradhanII} for general background of large deviations and the applications.